Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/A New Type of Bionic Autonomous Integrated Navigation System.md

 <img src="https://s2.ax1x.com/2019/10/07/uR5tSI.jpg" alt="uR5tSI.jpg" border="0" />

-After establishing communication with the UAV, collected data through the computer, and observed the waveform of attitude angle.
-We take the data solved by GPS as a reference, and mark the figure as the blue line.
-We mark the data solved by the combined navigation system as the red line.
+After establishing communication with the UAV, we collected data through the computer, and observed the waveform of attitude angle.
+Then we took the data solved by GPS as a reference, marked the figure as the blue line, and marked the data solved by the combined navigation system as the red line.

 |                        The roll angle                        |                       The pitch angle                        |      |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | ---- |